-Provider Type: Physicians | Participating Physician Groups (PPG) (does not apply to HSP) | Hospitals
+Provider Type: Physicians | Participating Physician Groups (PPG) | Hospitals

 If a Health Net member suffers a job-related illness or injury and receives medical services, these services are covered under California workers' compensation.
 Providers should question the member for possible workers' compensation liability and enter information on the claim.